Applications of Breath Biopsy®

 For instance, research has shown that VOCs in breath could be used to stratify asthma patients based on each patient’s immunological phenotype.
 Biomarkers in breath similarly offer a non-invasive way to accurately stratify inflammatory bowel disease based on distinct inflammation responses.

 Measuring certain breath biomarkers, for example via EVOC® Probes, can be used to assess metabolic activities, which can be relevant to how drugs interact with a patient’s body.
-Therefore, Breath Biopsy has the capability to evaluate drug pharmacokinetics, which can be used to predict how a patient may respond to treatment.
+Therefore, Breath Biopsy has the capability to evaluate drug pharmacokinetics, which has the potential to help predict how a patient may respond to treatment.
 There is also evidence that these pathways may relate to drug-induced toxicity, providing advanced warning of potential side effects.
 We are already investigating using Breath Biopsy to assess metabolic rates for the CYP450 liver enzymes, which influence the efficacy of many common drugs.

 Breath Biopsy also has applications in disease progression and treatment monitoring.
 Just as the early stages of disease development alter metabolism, drug treatments and disease progression also result in changes in metabolites which can be accessed via breath biomarkers.